andimon/tinylang/README.md

 ## TinyLang
-A compiler built for a study unit [CPS2000](https://www.um.edu.mt/courses/studyunit/CPS2000)  at the University of Malta as partial fullfilment of degree in Maths and Computer Science.
+A compiler built in Java using a table-driven lexer for a tiny language.

 ## Implementation
 For information regarding implementation details see [report](/report.pdf).
 ## Usage